Oregon State Beavers women's gymnastics: History

 Jim Turpin succeeded Ludwig, taking time for the program to adjust with no representation at the 1986 Nationals; the program did finish third at Regionals though.
 The program didn't advance to Nationals again in 1987, but were seventh in 1988, advancing following their Regional win at home in Corvallis.
 Joy Selig was fourteenth in the all-around and took a silver medal in the floor exercise.
 Selig proved to be a strong Beaver gymnast with a beam national title in 1989.
 1990 was another great year for Selig as she defended her beam title, as well as gaining the floor title too.
 In 1991, the Beavers were fourth in the team competition and saw medals from Chari Knight and Joy Selig.
 Amy Durham tied with two gymnasts in 1993 for the National floor title.
 Turpin left the Beavers program following the 1997 season, and former UCLA standout Tanya Chaplin became his successor.
 In 2001, Katrina Severin was second on the vault.
 The Beavers won the 2008 West Regional, held in Corvallis.
 Mandi Rodriguez was third on vault at the 2010 Nationals.
 2011 saw the Beavers win the NCAA Regional and Jen Kesler and Makayla Stambaugh make the uneven bars podium.
 In 2012, Melanie Jones took a bronze on floor.
 In 2014, Madeline Gardiner took a bronze medal in the beam.
 Junior Risa Perez who transferred from Arizona State in 2015 was top 3 at Pac-12 championships on Floor Routine, in 2016 Gardner along with now senior Risa Perez won the Pac-12 Beam Championships, Perez won the Regional Beam Georgia Championships finished 8th overall at Texas Nationals.
 Gardiner then repeated this the following year in 2015.

+One of the highest rated recruits in all sports in Oregon State's history was future 2-time gold medal Olympian Jade Carey, who originally committed to compete for Oregon State University starting in the 2018–19 school year.
+She officially signed with the Beaver on November 9, 2017, but deferred enrollment until after the 2020 Olympics.
+She made her long awaited NCAA debut on January 15, 2022.

+On January 29, 1993, Chari Knight earned an all-around score of 39.750, setting the benchmark for Oregon State's all-around record.
+On January 23, 2022, Carey broke the record by scoring a 39.800.
+The current all-around record is 39.925, set by Carey on March 15, 2025.

 Current roster

-Below is a roster of gymnasts on the team for the 2021–2022 season.
+Below is a roster of gymnasts on the team for the 2024–2025 season.